-Melanie S. Taylor is a partner with Bendin, Sumrall & Ladner and is a 2017 Super Lawyer Rising Star.
-Melanie’s representation includes corporations, business owners, hospitals and individual medical providers in complex litigation and medical malpractice matters.
-Melanie volunteers on the faculty of the National Business Institute to publish and teach national continuing education seminars throughout the year for attorneys and paralegals on the topics of medical malpractice defense, how the Affordable Care Act impacts malpractice litigation, best practices for discovery and trial, and defending premises liability cases.
+Melanie S. Taylor is a partner with Bendin, Sumrall & Ladner.
+Melanie’s representation includes corporations, business owners, universities, hospitals and individual medical providers in complex litigation and medical malpractice matters.
+Melanie volunteers on the faculty of the National Business Institute to publish and teach national continuing education seminars throughout the year for attorneys and paralegals on the topics of medical malpractice litigation, best practices for discovery and trial, and defending general liability cases.

 She is also counsel for businesses ranging in size from start-ups to Fortune 100 companies in the retail, banking, financial, and construction industries.
 For all of her clients, Melanie prepares her clients and experts for all stages of litigation and defends them all the way through resolution or trial.
 For mid to large-size business clients, she often advises them how to avoid litigation, train and educate managers and employees across various locations or countries, develop and implement best practices for transparent leadership, how to mitigate risk, and how to improve premises security and monitoring, including the appropriate use of drones.
 For her healthcare clients, Melanie assists with risk management, best provider/patient relationship practices, pre-suit investigations, and represents them after becoming involved in litigation or alternative dispute resolution.

 She also advises small business or start-up clients on real estate matters, employment questions, and intellectual property protection, among other issues commonly faced by smaller businesses.
-She often prepares and advises on contracts and contract negotiations and recently was retained to oversee and approve the Spanish translation of contracts for a business operating in over 40 states.
+She often prepares and advises on contracts and contract negotiations, including reviewing Spanish-language contracts.
 She is fluent in Spanish so you may hear her speaking in Spanish to interview witnesses in investigations or litigation, represent Spanish-speaking plaintiffs or defendants, or to assist Spanish-speakers with pro bono legal matters.

 Melanie graduated with honors from Duke University with joint degrees in Political Science and Spanish.
 She earned her law degree at Georgetown University Law Center in Washington, D.C.
 At Georgetown, she competed on the Alternative Dispute Resolution team of the Barrister’s Council, twice chaired mock trial competitions for the Model United Nations Conference, provided legal and policy counsel to national charities through the Federal Legislation Clinic, and served as Executive Editor of the Georgetown Journal of Poverty Law and Policy.
 Melanie also taught Spanish to students in kindergarten through eighth grade at a school in Washington, D.C.
-After returning to Atlanta, Melanie practiced for large firms, volunteered with Habitat for Humanity, and was a mock trial coach for students at South Atlanta High School.
+After returning to Atlanta, Melanie practiced with large firms and was a mock trial coach for students at South Atlanta High School.

 Business / Retail / Banking / Restaurant Litigation